Teoscar Hernández Preview, Player Props: Mariners vs. Mets

 Teoscar Hernández At The Plate

-- Hernandez is batting .421 with four homers during his last outings and is riding a nine-game hitting streak.
+- Hernandez is batting .389 with two homers during his last outings and is riding a 10-game hitting streak.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.